fl101/awardfares-blog/_posts/2023-05-05-aeroplan-guide.md

 ### Customized Alerts

-AwardFares allows Aeroplan members to set up alerts for specific destinations, travel dates, and cabin classes.
+Aeroplan users will find it very simple to set up alerts on AwardFares, for specific destinations, travel dates, and cabin classes.
 This way, members receive notifications when reward seats become available, increasing their chances of securing the perfect flight.

 ### Advanced Search Options